renared/renared/README.md

 ### Hi

-I'm a 2nd Year Master's engineering student, specializing in signal processing and data science.

 <!--
 **renared/renared** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.